 How a Title IX Attorney Protects Your Rights in an Assault, Harassment or Discrimination Defense

 Under Title IX of the Education Amendments of 1972: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
-Title IX requires schools to provide policies and procedures for reporting and investigating illegal gender-based discrimination, harassment and assault.
+Title IX requires schools to provide policies and procedures for reporting and investigating illegal sex-based discrimination, harassment, sexual misconduct and assault.
 Additionally, these institutions are required to have policies and procedures in place to ensure prevention of retaliation against victims and complainants.
-These investigations, policies and procedures can be complex and difficult to navigate without the assistance of an attorney with experience in Title IX claims.
-NachtLaw, P.C., represents victims, complainants and respondents through this process to ensure that their best interests are represented and protected throughout the proceedings.
+These investigations, policies and procedures can be complex and difficult to navigate without the assistance of a defense lawyer with experience in Title IX claims.
+NachtLaw, P.C., represents victims, complainants and respondents through this process to ensure that their legal rights are represented and protected throughout the proceedings.

 Who We Represent

-Our team of experienced Title IX lawyers represents students, professors, faculty, staff members, coaches, players or anyone who is in an educational institution setting.
-Attorney David Nacht is an experienced college and university student sexual assault lawyer that has been working on Title IX cases since 1994 and understands the culture of higher education administration.
+Our team of experienced Title IX lawyers provides legal representation for college students, professors, faculty, staff members, coaches, players or anyone who is in an educational institution setting.
+Attorney David Nacht is an experienced college and university student sexual assault lawyer that has been working on Title IX cases since 1994 and understands the culture of higher education administration at education institutions.

 Frequently Asked Questions